Second Republic of Uganda: "Keep Uganda Clean"

-The group that suffered the most from Amin's efforts to combat "dirty" behavior were unmarried women, especially those living in urban areas, who were viewed as a threat to the patriarchic Ugandan social order.
+The group that suffered the most from Amin's efforts to combat "dirty" behaviour were unmarried women, especially those living in urban areas, who were viewed as a threat to the patriarchic Ugandan social order.
 The Amin regime had a strong misogynistic bend and regarded any single women who had a job as a significant social problem that needed to be stamped out.
 Typical of the regime's attitude towards single women was an editorial published in the Voice of Uganda newspaper on 17 March 1975 that read: "Allow me a column to comment on town/city dwellers who think that to be free from marriage is to maintain more enjoyable life and comfort.
-Such type of women are the worse and are retarding the country's development...They spoil good married and working-class ladies.
+Such women are the worse and are retarding the country's development...They spoil good married and working-class ladies.
 They cause divorce in married families.
 They are best venereal disease carriers.
 They are worse than kondos [armed robbers].
 They employ themselves for the dirty game of gaining money for their bodies.
 They barter their bodies for either food, drinks, or social evenings.
 They bring famine to the country.
 They cause accidents.
 They cause abortions and kill young babies...They make town/city dirty by their dirty games...I call up the President to enact a decree for women to get married at certain age to stop this practice."
 Women were always singled out as the supposed sources of rumors that were damaging the image of the Second Republic by working as "confusing agents".
 In a 1973 speech, Amin warned that "the imperialists are using Uganda girls as their tools to confuse the people" and the female "confusing agents" were the "enemies of the state" who would be executed.
 Amin in particular believed that Ugandan women were especially likely to work as spies for the foreign powers, which led him to threaten the execution of not only their supposed spies, but also their entire families as well.
 Amin was so convinced that Ugandan women who had studied abroad in foreign universities were being recruited to work as spies that in 1975 he banned all Ugandan women from studying abroad.
 Nasur in a speech blamed the rise in crime entirely upon unmarried women, saying that he would not tolerate the women who "refuse to get married and change men like dresses", saying he wanted unmarried women "to stop forthwith the practice of immoral conduct and settle down to productive occupation for national development."
 In October 1976, Nasur issued a degree for the arrest of all "girls" who were "indecently dressed" under the grounds that any women who was "indecently dressed" was a prostitute.
 Nasur did not distinguish between prostitutes and merely being unmarried, and in practice treated unmarried women as if they were prostitutes.